deepfence/golang_deepfence_sdk/client/docs/ModelComplianceScanInfo.md

 `func (o *ModelComplianceScanInfo) UnsetBenchmarkTypes()`

 UnsetBenchmarkTypes ensures that no value is present for BenchmarkTypes, not even an explicit nil
+### GetCloudProvider

+`func (o *ModelComplianceScanInfo) GetCloudProvider() string`

+GetCloudProvider returns the CloudProvider field if non-nil, zero value otherwise.

+### GetCloudProviderOk

+`func (o *ModelComplianceScanInfo) GetCloudProviderOk() (*string, bool)`

+GetCloudProviderOk returns a tuple with the CloudProvider field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudProvider

+`func (o *ModelComplianceScanInfo) SetCloudProvider(v string)`

+SetCloudProvider sets CloudProvider field to given value.

 ### GetCreatedAt

 `func (o *ModelComplianceScanInfo) GetCreatedAt() int64`